Tesla Model Y: Beifahrer-Lüftung läuft ständig

 But back to the topic.
 What can a passenger who is bothered by the continuous ventilation do?
 The only option is to switch off the entire ventilation system or set the fan to the lowest setting to at least reduce the air flow.

 By the way: The opposite, i.e. an unintentionally weak air flow, can also occur.
-If this is still the case after moving the air flow on the display, an actuator is probably broken and a visit to the service center is due.
+If this is the case even after moving the air flow on the display, an actuator is probably broken and a visit to the service center is due.

 Permanent passenger ventilation can be annoying, but is nowhere near as bad as a complete failure of the heating.